Ada Palmer's Terra Ignota Discord Server AMA

 On the Utopian practice of multiplex occlusion

-A petitioner
+A petitioner on

 Can we get more information about the process of multiplex occlusion?
-The utopians here have been struggling for the past year or so to select a role color because we simply don’t know how to properly reach consensus
+The Utopians here have been struggling for the past year or so to select a role color because we simply don’t know how to properly reach consensus.

 Yes, it’s tricky.
-The color used most often for them when Romanova needs one color per Hive is either black or white, but those make tricky things wiht the blacklaws.
+The color used most often for them when Romanova needs one color per Hive is either black or white, but those make tricky things with the blacklaws.
 As for multiplex occlusion it’s intentionally obscure so you can think about the many different ways it could operate.
 Clearly one must be approaching an answer from many directions and then cut them off bit by bit to arrive at a final one, but how?!

 On Antarctic exploration and Utopian ideals

-A petitioner
+A petitioner on

 I’ve recently been getting very into nineteenth century arctic exploration, and i wanted to know to what degree utopians see themselves as influenced by that era–i know they’re based on the classic sf but the sheer wonder of discovery Without The Imperialism This Time seems like a big historical legacy for them to draw on, and i was wondering if you were thinking about that with the esperanza city stuff in book 3?